 Statewide trapping seasons

-The trapping season authorizes the lethal harvest of furbearing animals for their hides, pelts, or other resources.
+The trapping season authorizes the lethal harvest of furbearing animals for their hides and pelts only.
 Furbearers may not be taken from the wild and held alive for sale or personal use without a special permit pursuant to WAC 220-450-030.
 Any wildlife trapped for which the season is not open shall be released unharmed.
 Any wildlife that cannot be released unharmed must be left in the trap, and a WDFW representative must be notified immediately.
 Lawfully trapped wild animals must be lethally dispatched or immediately released.
 A firearm may be used to dispatch trapped animals where firearm use is allowed.
 For more information on lethal dispatch, see the Trapping Nuisance Wildlife website and the Trapper Education manual.

 Trap check requirements